cfpb/design-manual/guides/creating-accessible-interfaces.md

 - Choose easy-to-read fonts.
 - Avoid using images of text, except for logos and images meant to represent physical documents like a letter or disclosure form.
-- Be sure text can be resized up to 200% without causing problems like overlapping items on the page (don’t rely on browser zoom for this; some users have settings to force large type).
+- Make sure text can be resized up to 200% without causing overlapping issues with other content on the page.
+Also don’t rely on browser zoom, since some users have settings to force large type.

-For audio:
+##### Color:

+- Do not use color as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
+- Text should have a contrast ratio of at least 4.5:1, with the following exceptions:
+  1. a contrast ratio of at least 3:1 is necessary for large text, ie a minimum of 18pt/24px regular text or 14pt/18px bold text
+  1. text or images of text that are part of inactive UI components (like disabled form controls), pure decoration, are not visible, or are part of a picture that contains significant other visual content have no contrast requirement
+  1. text as part of a logo has no minimum contrast requirement.
+- The [Colour Contrast Check](http://www.snook.ca/technical/colour_contrast/colour.html) is a nice tool for testing color contrast ratios.

+##### Audio:
 - Avoid using auto-playing audio.
 If this is absolutely unavoidable, make sure there is a control that allows the user to stop the audio, adjust the volume, or mute it).
 - Mix audio such that background sounds are at least 20 dB lower than foreground sounds and speech.
 This does not apply to music.

-##### Color:

-- Do not use color as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
-- Text should have a contrast ratio of at least 4.5:1, except for the following exceptions:
-    - A contrast ratio of at least 3:1 for large text (defined as text of at least 18pt/24px, or bold text of at least 14pt/18px).
-    - Text or images of text that are part of inactive UI components (such as disabled form controls), pure decoration, are not visible to anyone, or are part of a picture that contains significant other visual content have no contrast requirement.
-    - Text as part of a logo has no minimum contrast requirement.
-One good tool for testing contrast ratio can be found at <http://www.snook.ca/technical/colour_contrast/colour.html>
 </div>

-##Operable
+<h2 id="operable">Operable<span class="cf-code-link"><a href="http://www.w3.org/TR/2008/REC-WCAG20-20081211/#operable">Visit W3C site <i class="cf-icon cf-icon-external-link"></i></a></span></h2>

+User interfaces cannot require interaction that a user cannot perform.
 Following these guidelines will ensure that users who need to use input devices other than a mouse will be able to use a website or app.

 <div class="content-33 content-first">

-#### Make sure all content is keyboard accessible
+#### Ensure all content is keyboard accessible

 In general, making sure that all parts of a site can be operated using only a keyboard will cover use with less-common input devices as well.
 You should not rely on specific timing of individual keystrokes when planning for and implementing keyboard accessibility.